python-websockets/websockets/compliance/README.rst

 Conformance notes
 -----------------

-Test cases 6.4.2, 6.4.3, and 6.4.4 are actually more strict than the RFC.
+Test cases 6.4.3, and 6.4.4 are actually more strict than the RFC.
 Given its implementation, ``websockets`` gets a "Non-Strict".

+Test cases 12.* and 13.* don't run because ``websockets`` doesn't implement compression at this time.